simonvincenthk/simonvincenthk.github.io/_posts/2021-12-20-Appendix A: EnergyPlus Shoebox Model.md.md

 ### A.2.12 Measures <a class="anchor" id="section_a_2_12"></a>

-Measures allow parametric studies to be completed in EnergyPlus by changing paramtedures during a simulation period to mimic real-world applications.
-(OpenStudio, 2021) They are added to the current model for the purposes of understanding the parametric affects of varied amounts of window opening on the interior temperatures over the study period.
+Measures allow parametric studies to be completed in EnergyPlus by changing paramtedures during a simulation period to mimic real-world applications. [^bigladder-21] They are added to the current model for the purposes of understanding the parametric affects of varied amounts of window opening on the interior temperatures over the study period.
 This is discussed more in depth in the following subsection (A.13).

 ![](/images/20211200_MECH498_EnergyPlusModel_Measures_shradilkasseckert.jpg "EnergyPlus Shoebox Model: Weather")